Two British-Iranians fly out of Iran, ending prison ordeal | Law-Order

 Two British-Iranians fly out of Iran, ending prison ordeal

-The foundation is a charity that operates independently of Thomson Reuters and its news subsidiary Reuters.
-In February, as months of talks on reviving a 2015 nuclear deal inched closer to an agreement, Iran, which holds a dozen of Western dual nationals, said it was ready for a prisoner swap in return for the unblocking of frozen assets and release of Iranians held in Western jails.
+Russia now appears to have narrowed its demands to cover only work linked to the nuclear deal, leaving a small number of issues to be resolved between Washington and Tehran, diplomats say.
+Separately, Britain said detained Iranian-American environmentalist Morad Tahbaz, who also holds British citizenship, had been released on furlough on Wednesday.

-British-Iranian aid worker Nazanin Zaghari-Ratcliffe and dual national Anoosheh Ashoori flew out of Iran on Wednesday, ending a long ordeal during which they became a bargaining chip in Iran's talks with the West over Tehran's nuclear programme.
-Omani state television said the pair had arrived in the capital Muscat following their release in Tehran.
+British-Iranian aid worker Nazanin Zaghari-Ratcliffe and dual national Anoosheh Ashoori arrived in Britain from Iran on Thursday, ending an ordeal during which they became a bargaining chip in Iran's talks with the West over its nuclear programme.
+They arrived at the British military airbase of Brize Norton in Oxfordshire, shortly after 1 a.m. local time, after they flew back via a brief stopover in Oman.

+Separately, Britain said detained Iranian-American environmentalist Morad Tahbaz, who also holds British citizenship, had been released on furlough on Wednesday.
+TANK DEBT

 Iran's semi-official Fars news agency said Zaghari-Ratcliffe and Ashoori were freed after Britain repaid a historic debt.
-Iran's clerical rulers say Britain owed Iran 400 million pounds ($520 mln) that Iran's former monarch, the Shah, paid up front for 1,750 Chieftain tanks and other vehicles.
-Almost none of which were eventually delivered after the Islamic Revolution of 1979 toppled the U.S.-backed leader.
+Iran's clerical rulers say Britain owed Iran 400 million pounds ($520 mln) that Iran's former monarch, the Shah, paid up front for 1,750 Chieftain tanks and other vehicles, almost none of which were delivered after the Islamic Revolution of 1979 toppled the U.S.-backed leader.

-British Foreign Secretary Liz Truss said Britain had been looking at ways to pay the debt, which related to the sale of main battle tanks to Iran's former ruler, the Shah.
+British Foreign Secretary Liz Truss said Britain had been looking at ways to pay the debt.
 "We have the deepest admiration for the resolve, courage and determination Nazanin, Anoosheh and Morad, and their families, have shown.
 They have faced hardship that no family should ever experience and this is a moment of great relief," she said in a statement.

 "In parallel, we have also settled the IMS debt, as we said we would," she added, referring to the debt for military equipment.
 She said the debt had been settled in full in compliance with international sanctions on Iran and the funds would be ring-fenced for buying "humanitarian goods."
-Iran's top diplomat Hossein Amirabdollahian on Wednesday said Britain had paid its debt a few day ago, denying any links between the payment of the debt of $530 million and the release of the prisoners.
+Iran's top diplomat Hossein Amirabdollahian on Wednesday said Britain had paid its debt a few days ago, denying any links between the payment and the release of the prisoners.

-Iran's judiciary and Britain confirmed the releases and state media said Zaghari-Ratcliffe and Ashoori were handed over to a British team at the airport and left Tehran.
-Separately, Britain said detained Iranian-American environmentalist Morad Tahbaz, who also holds British citizenship, had been released on furlough on Wednesday.

 ILL-FATED VISIT Zaghari-Ratcliffe's protracted difficulties began with her arrest by Revolutionary Guards at Tehran airport on April 3, 2016, while trying to return to Britain with her then 22-month-old daughter Gabriella from an Iranian new year's visit with her parents.